 Design for manufacturing is heavily integrated into our entire process.
 Even in a concept phase, when we are just thinking about a system in an open manner, the concepts will get narrowed down to the possible and buildable.
 We still look at designs that may include innovative manufacturing processes, but this is done with a more conservative manufacturing plan as a backup.

 However, we don’t just look at the design methods in terms of how easy it is to manufacture; we look at a design in terms of how it works for your business.
 Having been through the design to market process many times, we are very aware that many times there are budgetary restrictions and time requirements that don’t always align with the optimal end manufacturing processes.
 We are also aware of how our design costs works into the overall budget.
-Our goal is not take as much as we can for our customers early on without regard to their bottom line, but to form long term partnerships with our clients and help them reach both their manufacturing as well as their business goals.
-To this end we often help client by creating designs where the manufacturing will scale as client begins to realize sales and minimizes risk if sales fall short.
+Our goal is to form long term partnerships with our clients and help them reach both their manufacturing as well as their business goals.
+To this end we often help clients by creating designs where the manufacturing will scale as client begins to realize sales and minimizes risk if sales fall short.
 We measure our success in the profits of our clients and as a result often build return relationships that are beneficial to all parties.